Ajten Pllana

 Kaltrina Krasniqi: Why were there only a few girls?

-Ajten Pllana: Well most of them, most of them emigrated to Turkey, and a part were still conservative you know: “Why would a girl go to school, she should stay home.”
-And [families] wouldn’t send them to school.
+Ajten Pllana: Well most of them, most of them emigrated to Turkey, and a part were still conservative you know, “Why would a girl go to school, she should stay home.”
+And wouldn’t send them to school.
 The citizens of Skopje were very conservative, they weren’t like in Pristina.
-When I came to Pristina, I realized people were more progressive than in Skopje.
-And, like this, slowly things changed.
-And they realized that it is good for women to get an education, like this.
+When I came to Pristina, I saw they were more progressive than in Skopje, and, like this, slowly things changed, and they saw that it is good for women to get an education, like this.

-Kaltrina Krasniqi: There’s a moment in your book where you talk about ferexhe.8
+Kaltrina Krasniqi: There’s a moment in your book where you talk about yashmak.

 Ajten Pllana: Yes, yes.